Node.js Messaging Quickstart

 Add your credentials to your project

 Now that you've cloned the repo for your sample app, the next step is to add your API credentials so you can authenticate with FreeClimb.
-To do this, first copy your account ID and API key from your dashboard homepage.

-Create a .env file in the root directory of your repo.
-Make sure to add the file to your .gitignore file.
-Add your account ID and API key to your .env file, and save the file.
+- Add your account ID, FreeClimb number (be sure to remove special characters), and API key to your .env file, and save the file.
 Your .env file should look something like this:

 ACCOUNT_ID=YOUR-ACCOUNT-TOKEN